 The interest rate for a Private Consolidation Loan is variable and currently ranges from prime rate plus 0.0% to prime rate plus 6.0%.
 The borrower's interest rate resets monthly on the first day of each month.
 The margin is generally based on whether there is a co-borrower and the borrower and/or co-borrower's credit score and payment history.
 If the margin is determined by the credit rating and the loan does not have a co-borrower, the analysis is based on the borrower's credit history.
-If there is a co-borrower, the analysis is based on the co-borrower's credit history.
+If there is a co-borrower's credit history.